ibm-cloud-docs/vpc/vpn-client-to-site-faqs.md

 The VPN server is not aware of updates made to a certificate in Certificate Manager or Secrets Manager.
 You must re-import the certificate with a different CRN, and then update the VPN server with the new certificate CRN.

+## Can I use a customized hostname for the VPN server?
+{: #faq-vpn-server-customized-hostname}
+{: faq}
+{: support}

+Yes, you can.
+You must create a CNAME DNS record and point it to the VPN server hostname in your DNS provider.
+After that, edit the client profile by replacing direct `remote 445df6c234345.us-south.vpn-server.appdomain.cloud` with `remote your-customized-hostname.com`.

+`445df6c234345.us-south.vpn-server.appdomain.cloud` is an example VPN server hostname.
+{: note}

+If you are using [IBM Cloud Internet Services](/docs/cis?topic=cis-getting-started) as your DNS provider, refer to [CNAME Type record](/docs/cis?topic=cis-set-up-your-dns-for-cis#cname-type-record) for information about how to add a CNAME DNS record.
+{: note}

 ## What information should I provide in an IBM Support case if I need help?
 {: #faq-vpn-server-support-info}
 {: faq}